rparak/Unity3D_Robotics_ACOPOStrak/README.md

 - Read Data (Position of the Shuttles, Camera position, etc.)
 - Detection of the objects, change the color of objects, etc.
 - NVIDIA PhysX, etc.

+Note:
+Another case of controlling a digital-twin application is the use of a simulation tool designed by B&R Automation (Scene Viewer).

 The application can be installed on a mobile phone, tablet or computer, but for communication with the machine it is necessary to be in the same network.